masaoIsh/Spam-Mail-Detection/README.md

 # Spam-Mail-Detection
-Detects whether an email is spam or not using machine learning　(Naive Bayes Algorithm).
+Detects whether an email is spam or not using machine learning.

+Uses Naive Bayes algorithm.